mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_2-5-2024.md

 ### ❖ Jahidul Robin

 #### Previous Individual Goals/Objectives
 -  Collaborate more closely with the Network Traffic Analysis System group to develop a monitoring system that alerts us to any unusual activity within the network, enhancing our security measures.
 -  Start implementing the blockchain logging mechanism for the security system to ensure that the history of security-related events is immutable and securely logged.
 This will involve understanding SHA256 encryption and how it can be applied to our use case.
-- Plan for a small-scale test of the security system integration with the overall mesh.
+Plan for a small-scale test of the security system integration with the overall mesh.
 #### Key Points
+- Encountered significant challenges that prevented the achievement of the set objectives for the week.
+Despite the initial planning and efforts to kickstart the collaboration with the Network Traffic Analysis System group, unforeseen circumstances and technical hurdles delayed the development of the monitoring system.
+- The implementation of the blockchain logging mechanism was also put on hold.
+- The planned small-scale test of the security system within the mesh network did not proceed as the foundational components required for this integration were not ready for testing.
 #### Next Week Goals
+- Address the challenges that hindered progress last week, starting with a thorough review of the technical and collaborative obstacles encountered.
+This will involve seeking additional resources and possibly redefining the approach to collaboration with the Network Traffic Analysis System group.
+- Reassess the blockchain logging mechanism's implementation plan.
+This may include simplifying the initial model to make the development process more manageable and ensure timely completion.
+Focus will be on understanding and applying SHA256 encryption in a more streamlined manner.
+- Prioritize tasks more effectively to ensure that foundational elements of the security system are developed and ready for integration testing.
+This might involve setting more focused, short-term goals to achieve incremental progress.
+- Establish a more realistic timeline for the completion of the security monitoring system and the blockchain logging mechanism, taking into account the lessons learned from the setbacks encountered.